irina-l/redmine_issue_template/test.md

 ## Installation

-These installation instructions are based on Redmine 2.x.
-For instructions for Redmine 1.x, see [Redmine wiki](http://www.redmine.org/projects/redmine/wiki/Plugins).
+*These installation instructions are based on Redmine 2.x.
+For instructions for Redmine 1.x, see [Redmine wiki](http://www.redmine.org/projects/redmine/wiki/Plugins).*

 1. To install the plugin
-    * Download the .ZIP archive, extract the files and copy the plugin directory into #{REDMINE_ROOT}/plugins.
+    * Download the .ZIP archive, extract  files and copy the plugin directory into #{REDMINE_ROOT}/plugins.

     Or